JosieHong/SiamPolar/README.md

 ## Train & Test

 SiamPolar can be trained and test as other mmdetection models.
 For more details, you can read [mmdetection-manual](https://mmdetection.readthedocs.io/en/latest/INSTALL.html) and [mmcv-manual](https://mmcv.readthedocs.io/en/latest/image.html).
-This is an example of SiamPolar(ResNet101 Backbone).

 Please check all the configures of SiamPolar in `./config/siampolar/`.

 ```bash
 # train